Barrels: Cut Rifling vs. Button Rifling

 Our barrels come in two forms: cut rifled and button rifled.
 The price difference is simply the cost difference paid to our primary barrel supplier, Rock Creek.
 We pay $125 more for a cut rifled blank so we charge $125 more for it.
 They charge more for it because it takes substantially longer to produce due to the way the rifling is imparted to the barrel’s bore.
 At PVA that is the end of the differences.
 The CReS material used is identical, the material is drilled and lapped with the same equipment, normalized the same, then lapped and normalized again… the same.

 The discussion of “cut rifled vs. button rifled” barrels dates back quite a way in the world of precision rifles.
 The vast majority of barrels in the world are button rifled for the simple fact that they’re much less time consuming to produce.
 That doesn’t mean that they’re any less accurate than a cut rifled barrel.
 In fact, there are some conditions that cut rifled barrels are actually LESS consistent barrel to barrel than a button rifled blank.
+This is because of how the cut rifling head needs to "float" inside the bore hole and it scrapes away material.

 The button rifled approach swages the steel of the barrel into the form of the rifling.
 Most lower cost barrels formed this way have a critical step not included after the rifling is formed; stress relief.
 Stress relief is also known as “normalizing”.
 We normalize the material before drilling and reaming, then we normalize again after buttoning and before finish lapping to get the most consistent finish inside and the most consistent results downrange.